Prof Dr Alberto Elfes, Chief Research Scientist | Data61

-Prof. Dr. Alberto Elfes is a Chief Research Scientist in CSIRO and the Leader of the Robotics Research Group in th Cyber physical Systems Program, Data61.
+Prof. Dr. Alberto Elfes is a Chief Research Scientist in CSIRO.
 He has a BEng in Electronics Engineering and an MSc in Computer Science from the Aeronautics Institute of Technology (ITA), Brazil, and a PhD in Electrical and Computer Engineering from Carnegie-Mellon University (CMU), USA, where he developed the Occupancy Grid framework for robot mapping and navigation.

 Alberto has a distinguished research record, with over 150 publications in international journals and conferences,and has given over 350 invited and keynote talks in the USA, Europe, Japan, Australia and Brazil.
 Before joining CSIRO in 2011, he held a number of senior positions, including Director of the Brazilian Automation Institute and Principal Researcher at NASA’s Jet Propulsion Laboratory (JPL).
 Alberto has led projects in autonomous aerial, ocean and ground robots for Earth science missions and planetary exploration.
 His current research interests include 3D multi-modal perception, legged robots for extreme terrain, science rovers, and new robot concepts enabled by advances in materials science.